Best Running Shoes Fully Reviewed & Compared in 2020

 Do the shoes have a break in period?

-This is important because there are running shoes that have a little bit of a break in period when it comes to overall comfort and flexibility.
+This is important because there are shoes for running that have a little bit of a break in period when it comes to overall comfort and flexibility.
 This is because sometimes we have to get into the shoes and moving in them to get them used to our feet and the range of motion we need.
 Having a break in period is not a bad thing, it just means you have to use them a few times before you get used to them.

 Expert Interviews & Opinions